Closure looms for Hong Kong's pro-democracy Apple Daily after raids | Law-Order

 "Endangering national security is a very serious crime," it said in a statement to Reuters, without giving specifics.
 China's Liaison Office in the city did not respond to requests for comment.

-(Additional reporting by James Pomfret and Clare Jim; Writing by Marius Zaharia; Editing by Toby Chopra, Robert Birsel and Angus MacSwan)
+(Additional reporting by James Pomfret and Clare Jim in Hong Kong and David Brunnstrom in Washington; Writing by Marius Zaharia; Editing by Toby Chopra, Robert Birsel, Angus MacSwan and Sonya Hepinstall)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)